ranbureand/medlay/_chapters/hello-world.markdown

 : And it gets a definition too, which is this line.

 [^footnote]: And that's the footnote.

     That's the second paragraph.

+[^footnote-nd]: And that's the footnote.

+    That's the second paragraph.